gautam2905/nme_llm/README.md

 - **Advanced Sanitization**: Replaces detected PII with indexed labels (e.g., `[PERSON_1]`, `[LOCATION_1]`) to preserve context for the LLM.
 - **LLM Integration**: Connects to a local LLM via Ollama's REST API for paraphrasing.
 - **Web Interface**: A simple and intuitive GUI, built with streamlit, that highlights detected PII and displays the LLM's response.
-- **Configuration-Driven**: Settings like model names are managed via a `.env` file for easy modification.
+- **Configuration-Driven**: Settings like model names are managed via a config file for easy modification.
 - **Robust Backend**: Built with FastAPI, featuring structured logging and proper error handling.

 ## Project Structure